Skip to main content

 Koksijde, Belgium

 Willem Hiele Lunch & Gastentafel operates from Oudenburg, in the coastal agricultural belt south of Koksijde, serving Modern Flemish cuisine across lunch and dinner sittings Thursday through Saturday.
 Ranked #44 on Opinionated About Dining's Top Restaurants in Europe in 2024, it draws serious diners to an address most sat-nav systems have to think twice about.
-The format — intimate, seasonal, rooted in West Flemish land and sea — makes advance planning essential.
+The format, intimate, seasonal, rooted in West Flemish land and sea, makes advance planning essential.

 Paris, France

-On a quiet Invalides street in the 7th arrondissement, Restaurant David Toutain holds two Michelin stars and a Green Star for a cuisine d'auteur built around vegetables, fruit, and nature-led technique.
+On a quiet Invalides street in the 7th arrondissement, Restaurant David Toutain holds two Michelin stars and a Green Star for a cuisine d'auteur built around vegetables, fruit, nature-led technique.
 Surprise menus run from four to ten courses, with no fixed script and a loft-style room that trades formality for pace and energy.
-La Liste ranked it 89.5 points in 2025, and Opinionated About Dining placed it 78th in Europe the same year.
+La Liste ranked it 89.5 points in 2025, Opinionated About Dining placed it 78th in Europe the same year.

 Bruges, Belgium